-- To study the principles of safety management system. - To introduce the provisions contained in the industrial laws. - To provide knowledge on safety requirements for engineering industry. - To learn safety requirement for chemical industry. - To study the various safety measures adopted in construction industries.
+- To study the principles of safety management systems. - To introduce the provisions contained in the industrial laws. - To provide knowledge on safety requirements for the engineering industry. - To learn safety requirements for the chemical industry. - To study the various safety measures adopted in construction industries.